Best Burgers in Melbourne 2020

 These burgers are One Plus Piece Cafe are not greasy affairs; but clean and flavoursome and well presented.

-JDs Burgers in Mont Albert is a delightful burger joint that offers unique Asian fusion flavours and is one of the best burger houses in Melbourne.
+The Burger Block in Kew is a delightful burger cafe that offers unique Asian fusion flavours and is one of the best burger houses in Melbourne.
 These are juicy melt in your mouth burgers with much thought (and presumably testing) put into the various burgers.
-Word about JDs has spread in the burger world and an invited visit by The World Loves Melbourne didn't disappoint.
-We couldn't get over just how many burgers are on offer here - something like 15 fusion burgers.
+Word about The Burger Block has spread in the burger world.
+We couldn't get over just how many fusion burgers are on offer here.

 Then it was on to the main game.
-The Mighty Beef Burger is the most popular burger at JDs, and is super juicy with a sensational tasty seasoning in the meat pattie.
-The brioche bun was soft and fresh, and the burger came with generous pattie, bacon, caramelised onion, lettuce, cheese tomato and JDs special sauces.
+The Red Lantern came with generous beef pattie, bacon, Spannish onion, lettuce, American cheese tomato, and hot chilli mayo.
 With the pattie cooked medium with slight pink, and a soft patty, the advent of melted cheese made for a burger of sheer melted juicy pleasure.
 The tomato and bacon were also worthy ingredients in this excellent burger.
 Despite the juiciness of the burger it still kept together during the eating process and didn't fall apart.
-No wonder it's their most popular burger.
-Check out the Aussie flag on top of the burger.

 Mr Burger - Therry St CBD and Food Truck